mitchell-merry/src-wrs-bot-v2/README.md

    - `admin`: The id of your discord account - the admin of the bot.
 This user will have full access to the bot's commands, so be careful.
    - `MYSQL_ROOT_PASSWORD`: Password to your mysql server.
    - `MYSQL_DATABASE`: Name of the MySQL database.
-You should probably set this to something like `src-wrs` Example `.env`:
+You should probably set this to something like `src-wrs`
+   - `PORT`: The port to the MYSQL server.

+Example `.env`:
 ```env
 TOKEN="wyushdf sdfhvhzivuoizhvsoidhvsfiuasfhd asfoihasfkljshaf"